 so beautifully put it: "Work is love made visible."

-If so, we invite you to explore this website and the service of Work You Love Coach.
+If so, I invite you to explore this website and the services of Work You Love Coach.